hathuluong/portfolio/content/portfolio/housekeeping.md

 weight = 2
 +++

-A housekeeping application was redesigned to help users improve their working productivity, lessen their time and easy to use.
+A housekeeping application was redesigned to help users improve their work productivity, save time with a foolproof interface.

 UX/UI DESIGN, UX RESEARCH